rareweave/subaccounts/README.md

 The `SubAccount` class constructor accepts the following parameters:

 - `arweave` (required): An instance of the Arweave client.
 - `wallet` (required): The wallet object containing the necessary keys for creating and decrypting subaccounts.
+(Typicaly JWK, or web wallet like arweave.app)
 - `gqlUrl` (optional): The GraphQL API URL.
 Default: `https://prophet.rareweave.store/graphql`.
 - `gateway` (optional): The gateway URL.
 Default: `https://prophet.rareweave.store/`.